-You have switched and your old supplier owes you money
+You’ve switched and your old supplier owes you money.

-Contact your energy company or your old supplier and give them your account number, which can be found on a bill, and explain why you think you are owed money.
-You should also give them an up to date meter reading.
+Contact your energy company or your old supplier and give them your account number, which you’ll find on your latest bill or by logging into your online account, and explain why you think you’re owed money.
+You should also give them an up-to-date meter reading.

-If your account is in credit, your energy supplier may encourage you to leave the money in your account, but the decision is up to you and you can ask for a full refund.
+If your account’s in credit, your energy supplier may encourage you to leave the money in your account – remember, your energy bills rise in winter when you consume more (and if you’re on a variable tariff then unit prices could rise at any time), but the decision is up to you and you can ask for a full refund.

-Think about reducing your direct debit payments to prevent this happening again, but make sure you pay enough to cover the cost of your gas and electricity.
+Think about reducing your direct debit payments to prevent building up excessive credit again, but make sure you pay enough to cover the cost of your gas and electricity.

-If your supplier does not give you the money you are owed, you can contact the Energy Ombudsman to make a complaint.
+If your supplier doesn’t give you the money you are owed, you can contact the Energy Ombudsman to make a complaint.

-There are several steps you can take to restore your power and stay safe while you are without electricity:
+There are several steps you can take to restore your power and stay safe while you’re without electricity: